hubiinetwork/nahmii-contracts/README.md

 This is the home of code for smart contracts for hubii's 2nd layer solution called nahmii.

-## Whitepaper
+## White Paper

-An elaborate outline of the nahmii protocol can be found in the [nahmii whitepaper](https://www.hubii.com/wp-content/uploads/2018/09/nahmii-whitepaper.pdf).
+An elaborate outline of the nahmii protocol can be found in the [nahmii white paper](https://www.nahmii.io/nahmii%20White%20Paper%20v2.0.pdf).
 We suggest you read this document before diving into the details of the supporting smart contracts in this repository.

 ## Tests